gsominsk/ai-trading-tool/memory-bank/decisionLog.md

 [2025-08-10 17:53:57] - [Decision] Refactored the end-to-end tracing test (`test_end_to_end_tracing.py`) to align with the simplified single `trace_id` architecture.
 [Rationale] The previous test was designed to validate a complex parent-child trace ID hierarchy, which has been removed.
 The new test validates that the single `master_trace_id` is correctly propagated through all logged operations.
 [Implication] This simplifies test maintenance and more accurately reflects the current, cleaner tracing design.

 [2025-08-10 18:46:08] - Refactor tracing logic to enforce a single `trace_id` throughout the `MarketDataService`.
 All methods now require a `trace_id`, and the service raises a `ValidationError` if it's missing.
 This simplifies debugging and ensures consistent end-to-end tracing.

+[2025-08-10 22:10:00] - **Architectural Decision: Stricter Workflow for Refactoring**.
+Added a mandatory testing policy to `workflowChecks.md`.
+Any change to existing code (refactoring, bug fix) must be immediately followed by a full test suite run within the same phase to ensure no regressions are introduced.
+This enforces a higher standard of quality and prevents breaking changes from being committed.